vectara/vectara-docs/www/docs/learn/question-answer/overview.md

 ## Configure corpus for question matching

-During corpus creation, set `swapIenc=True` to configures the corpus to use the query encoder for both indexing and querying.
+During corpus creation, set `documents_are_questions` to `true` to configures the corpus to use the query encoder for both indexing and querying.
 This is ideal for direct question-to-question matching, ensuring that the encoder used for indexing is aligned with the one used for querying, which improves match relevance.

-We **do not** recommend changing the `semantics` setting to `RESPONSE` for question matching.
+We **do not** recommend changing the `semantics` setting to `response` for question matching.
 This method uses an encoder that is tailored for handling arbitrary textual content and would reverse the intended effect.
 It is often most effective when used in combination with a well-structured corpus and clear